Board and Staff

 WWDA Project: LEAD

-Project Director – Cat Standley
+Project Manager – Cat Standley

 Since 2018, Cat has been working in the health industry as a clinician and health educator.
 More recently, Cat ventured into the adult sexual health education sector as she is passionate about the sexual and reproductive health rights of all people, with a particular interest in advocating for the sexual and reproductive health rights of people with disabilities and LGBTIQA+ communities and how these communities intersect with one another.